tiboitel/dotfiles-42/README.md

 ## License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the GPL-3.0 License.
 Feel free to use, modify, and distribute as needed.

 ---